pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 * Attack Vector: Remote
 * Constraints: None / N/A
 * Affected Products / Versions:
-  * IBM Data Risk Manager 2.0.3 and below confirmed to be affected
+  * IBM Data Risk Manager 2.0.1 to 2.0.3 confirmed to be vulnerable
-  * Versions between 2.0.3 and 2.0.6 most likely affected
+  * IBM Data Risk Manager 2.0.4 to 2.0.6 likely to be vulnerable

 #### Details:
 IDRM has an API endpoint at */albatross/saml/idpSelection* that associates an ID provided by the attacker with a valid user on the system.
 The method that handles this endpoint is shown below: